mytechnotalent/Python-For-Kids/README.md

 -> COMING SOON

 ## Lesson 7: Python For Kids (Part 7: FUN With Word Lists)
-This tutorial will step-by-step code a FUN program where we will work with word lists and learn about how to make lists with them.
+This tutorial will step-by-step code a FUN program where we will work with word lists and learn about how to make variables with them.

 -> COMING SOON